catalyzeio/paas-cli-reference/combined_docs.md

   SERVICE_NAME=""   The name of the service to redeploy (i.e. 'app01')
 ```

-`redeploy` restarts a service without having to perform a code push.
-Typically when you want to update your code service you make a code change, git commit, then `git push catalyze master`.
-After the build finishes and a couple minutes later your code service will be redeployed.
-With the redeploy command, you skip the git push and the build.
+`redeploy` deploys an identical copy of the given service.
+For code services, this avoids having to perform a code push.
+You skip the git push and the build.
+For service proxies, new instances simply replace the old ones.
+All other service types cannot be redeployed with this command.
 Here is a sample command

 ```
 catalyze redeploy app01